kheeva/5_lang_frequency/README.md

 # Frequency Analysis of Words

-The program takes path to a text file, parses it, and prints top ten words.
+The program takes path to a text file, parses the file, and prints top ten words.

 # How to Install